shader-slang/spec/declarations.md

 \SubSubSection{Traditional Syntax}{legacy}

-A type alias may also be declared using a \SpecDef{traditional type alias declaration}.
+A type alias may also be declared using a <dfn>traditional type alias declaration</dfn>.

 \begin{Syntax}
     \SynDefine{TraditionalTypeAliasDeclaration} \\